 EnkuMuch of his life is shrouded in mystery, however.
 According to legend, he pledged to carve 120,000 figures.
 Today, there are over five thousand works attributed to him, but nobody knows how many were actually made.
 They are scattered throughout Japan.
 Yet, most are located in Gifu Prefecture.
 It is clear that the man was an eccentric that put his study of spirituality into practice.
 The scope of his work is nothing less than remarkable.

 Enku’s sculptures were particularly different to those made at that time.
 According to the tour guide, the figures were made from one large block of wood.
 They are simple, rather dark and uncolored.
 This is in contrast to the work made by his peers.
 Like most innovators, he lived a life which defied the mainstream.
 He was able to travel by creating figures in exchange for food and a place to stay.
 Enku traversed the islands of Japan from north to south and carved sculptures for the families of farmers who had died.
+Terry Kerns is an Australian artist who now lives in Japan.
+"I found many things interesting about Enku: the progression of his style from representation to abstraction; the speed at which he worked and the sheer volume of work that he produced throughout his life.
+His dedication to spreading his faith and creating icons for people to use in their homes was truly staggering.
+The modern-day evangelists are found sorely wanting when compared to his efforts", he said.

 - Enku sculpture in Seki